 The American Journal of Archaeology website includes materials created by different individuals and obtained from different sources.
 Although a work may be freely accessible on the web and may not include any statement about copyright, the U.S. Copyright Act nevertheless provides that such works are protected.
 Users must assume that works are protected by copyright until they learn otherwise and must seek permission from the rightsholder for all uses that are not allowed by fair use and other provisions of the U.S. Copyright Act unless broader rights of use are clearly stated with respect to an individual item.
 If you need assistance in identifying the rightsholder of material on this website, contact the AJA editorial office.

 Individuals and institutions wishing to obtain permission to photocopy, reuse, or distribute portions of the AJA should contact:

 Permission requests to reprint illustrations published in the AJA should be directed to the AJA editorial office.

 The widest dissemination of scholarly work is an essential part of our mission, so we respect that our authors may wish to deposit their published AJA article in their institution's digital repository.
 We are happy to agree to this, with the following conditions:

-Only the abstract and a link to the official published AJA article on JSTOR should be deposited in any institutional repository not affiliated with the AJA author.
+Only the abstract and a link to the version of record on JSTOR should be posted in any institutional repository or website not affiliated with the AJA author.

 Author reprints are available for six months post-publication.
 Contact EzReprint@yurchak.com.